Attention Veterans and Family members who have a VBA overpayment.

 4. Register for classes and request enrollment certification to receive VA benefits

 Contact an academic advisor at your campus for assistance in creating an academic plan and choosing courses.
-Once you are registered, complete the Veteran's Request for Benefits Form and submit it to the financial aid office or fax it to 816.759.1132.
-This is your way of letting us know that you are enrolled and ready to be certified.
+Once you are registered, complete the Veteran's Request for Benefits Form and submit it to one of the campus enrollment centers or financial aid offices or email it from your secured MCC student email account to firstname.lastname@example.org.
+This is your way of notifying MCC that you are enrolled and ready to be certified.
 You can submit your request up to 60 days before the start of the term.

 When a course ends, it is no longer counted by the VA as part of your enrollment, regardless of which semester it is assigned to.